Asturians

 - Digital Presence

-- Asturians are increasingly active online, using digital platforms to promote cultural heritage, engage with global audiences, and support local initiatives.
+- Asturians are active online, using digital platforms to promote their culture and connect with the diaspora.

 - Globalization Effects